To the People of Texas & All Americans in the World

-To the People of Texas & All Americans in the World is an open letter written on February 24, 1836, by William B. Travis, commander of the Texian forces at the Battle of the Alamo, to settlers in Mexican Texas.
+To the People of Texas & All Americans in the World, commonly referred to as the Victory or Death letter, is an open letter written on February 24, 1836, by William B. Travis, commander of the Texian forces at the Battle of the Alamo, to settlers in Mexican Texas.
 The letter is renowned as a "declaration of defiance" and a "masterpiece of American patriotism", and forms part of the history education of Texas schoolchildren.

 On February 23, the Alamo Mission in San Antonio, Texas had been besieged by Mexican forces led by General Antonio López de Santa Anna.
 Fearing that his small group of men could not withstand an assault, Travis wrote this letter seeking reinforcements and supplies from supporters.
 The letter closes with Travis's vow of "Victory or Death!", an emotion which has been both praised and derided by historians.

 The letter was initially entrusted to courier Albert Martin, who carried it to the town of Gonzales some seventy miles away.
-Martin added several postscripts to encourage men to reinforce the Alamo, and then handed the letter to Launcelot Smithers.
-Smithers added his own postscript and delivered the letter to its intended destination, San Felipe de Austin.
+Martin added several postscripts to encourage men to reinforce the Alamo, and then handed the letter to Launcelot Smither.
+Smither added his own postscript and delivered the letter to its intended destination, San Felipe de Austin.
 Local publishers printed over 700 copies of the letter.
 It also appeared in the two main Texas newspapers and was eventually printed throughout the United States and Europe.
 Partially in response to the letter, men from throughout Texas and the United States began to gather in Gonzales.
 Between 32 and 90 of them reached the Alamo before it fell; the remainder formed the nucleus of the army which eventually defeated Santa Anna at the Battle of San Jacinto.

 Following the end of the Texas Revolution, the original letter was delivered to Travis's family in Alabama, and in 1893, one of his descendants sold it to the State of Texas for $85 ($ today).
 For many decades it was displayed at the Texas State Library; the original letter was then placed in a dark space for conservation purposes, and the display is now an exact facsimile.
 It is decorated by a portrait of Travis.